awsdocs/amazon-s3-userguide/doc_source/cloudwatch-monitoring.md

 To align these metrics to specific business applications, workflows, or internal organizations, you can filter on a shared prefix, object tag, or access point\.

 **Replication metrics**
-**Replication metrics** – Monitor the total number of S3 API operations that are pending replication, the total size of objects pending replication, and the maximum replication time to the destination Region\.
+**Replication metrics** – Monitor the total number of S3 API operations that are pending replication, the total size of objects pending replication, the maximum replication time to the destination AWS Region, and the total number of operations that failed replication\.
 Replication rules that have S3 Replication Time Control \(S3 RTC\) or S3 Replication metrics enabled will publish replication metrics\.
-For more information, see [Monitoring progress with replication metrics and Amazon S3 event notifications](replication-metrics.md) or [Meeting compliance requirements using S3 Replication Time Control \(S3 RTC\)](replication-time-control.md)\.
+For more information, see [Monitoring progress with replication metrics and S3 Event Notifications](replication-metrics.md) or [Meeting compliance requirements using S3 Replication Time Control \(S3 RTC\)](replication-time-control.md)\.

 **Amazon S3 Storage Lens metrics**
 You can publish S3 Storage Lens usage and activity metrics to Amazon CloudWatch to create a unified view of your operational health in CloudWatch [dashboards](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Dashboards.html)\.
 S3 Storage Lens metrics are available in the `AWS/S3/Storage-Lens` namespace\.
 The CloudWatch publishing option is available for S3 Storage Lens dashboards upgraded to *advanced metrics and recommendations*\.
 You can enable the CloudWatch publishing option for a new or existing dashboard configuration in S3 Storage Lens\.